 \section{Related works}

-One of the best-known examples of gradient boosting methods is XGBoost \citep{ChenG16} which iteratively combines weak regression trees to obtain accurate predictions.
-Further extensions to this method consist of LightGBM \citep{KeMFWCMYL17} and CatBoost \citep{ProkhorenkovaGV18} which introduce multiple novel techniques to obtain highly even better point estimates.
+One of the best-known examples of gradient boosting methods is XGBoost \cite{ChenG16} which iteratively combines weak regression trees to obtain accurate predictions.
+Further extensions to this method consist of LightGBM \cite{KeMFWCMYL17} and CatBoost \cite{ProkhorenkovaGV18} which introduce multiple novel techniques to obtain even better point estimates.
 Recently they have been extended to a probabilistic framework to model the whole probability distributions.

-One of such approaches is NGBoost (Natural Gradient Boosting) \citep{DuanADTBNS20} algorithm, which can model any probabilistic distribution with a defined probability density function, e.g., Univariate Gaussian, Exponential, or Laplace.
-It simultaneously estimates the distribution parameters by optimizing a proper scoring rule, e.g., negative log likelihood or CRPS.
-The variant of NGBoost that utilizes Multivariate Gaussian to model multidimensional predictions was presented in \citep{omalley2021multivariate}.
-RoNGBa \citep{ren2019rongba} is extension of NGBoost, which improves the performance of NGBoost via a better choice of hyperparameters.
-This framework has also been adapted to the CatBoost \citep{MalininPU21} with support to only univariate Gaussian distributions, but contrary to the NGBoost, the model outputs all distribution parameters from one model.
-There is also a group of approaches which were developed in parallel to NGBoost consists of XGBoostLSS \citep{marz2019xgboostlss} and CatBoostLSS \citep{marz2020catboostlss} which make a connection to well-established statistical framework Generalized Additive Models for Shape, Scale, and Location (GAMLSS) \citep{gamlss}.
-Like NGBoost, these models use one XGBoost or CatBoost model per parameter, but their training consists of two phases: independent model learning for each parameter and iterative parameters correction.
-One of the most recent approaches is PGBM (Probabilistic Gradient Boosting Machine) \citep{sprangers2021probabilistic} which treats the leaf weights in each tree as random variables and it constructs only one model.
-PGBM is capable to model different sets of posterior distributions, but limited to only distributions parameterized with location and scale parameters.
+One such approach is NGBoost (Natural Gradient Boosting) \cite{DuanADTBNS20} algorithm, which can model any probabilistic distribution with a defined probability density function, e.g., Univariate Gaussian, Exponential, or Laplace.
+It simultaneously estimates the distribution parameters by optimizing a proper scoring rule, e.g., negative log likelihood (NLL) or Continuous Ranked Probability Score (CRPS).
+The variant of NGBoost that utilizes Multivariate Gaussian to model multidimensional predictions was presented in \cite{omalley2021multivariate}.
+RoNGBa \cite{ren2019rongba} is an extension of NGBoost, which improves the performance of NGBoost via a better choice of hyperparameters.
+This framework has also been adapted to the CatBoost \cite{MalininPU21} with support to only univariate Gaussian distributions, but contrary to the NGBoost, the model outputs all distribution parameters from one model.
+There is also a group of approaches that were developed in parallel to NGBoost consisting of XGBoostLSS \cite{marz2019xgboostlss} and CatBoostLSS \cite{marz2020catboostlss} which make a connection to well-established statistical framework Generalized Additive Models for Shape, Scale, and Location (GAMLSS) \cite{gamlss}.
+Like NGBoost, these models use one XGBoost or CatBoost model per parameter, but their training consists of two phases: independent model learning for each parameter and iterative parameter correction.
+One of the most recent approaches is Probabilistic Gradient Boosting Machine (PGBM) \cite{sprangers2021probabilistic} which treats the leaf weights in each tree as random variables.
+This approach is capable to model different sets of posterior distributions but is limited to only distributions parameterized with location and scale parameters.